OpenDocCN/python-code-anls/docs/hf-tfm/models----oneformer----modeling_oneformer.py.md

         )

-# 从transformers.models.detr.modeling_detr中修改而来，用于定义OneFormerAttention类
+# Modified from transformers.models.detr.modeling_detr.DetrAttention with Detr->OneFormer
 class OneFormerAttention(nn.Module):
     """
-    'Attention Is All You Need'论文中的多头注意力机制。这里我们为查询和键添加位置嵌入（如DETR论文中所述）。
+    Multi-headed attention from 'Attention Is All You Need' paper.
+Here, we add position embeddings to the queries and keys (as explained in the DETR paper).
     """

     def __init__(